Bang3DEngine/OldBang/README.md

 # Bang
-Bang game engine and editor.
+Bang 3D game engine and editor.
+Made with C++, OpenGL, and QT for the editor window stuff.